 - Salesforce Commerce Cloud

 I’ve written dozens of articles for United Virtualities and this one is the emotionally hardest for me.
 I am a long-time WordPress lover.
-I’ve created and hosted hundreds – no exaggeration – of sites.
-My decision (self-imposed!) to compare WordPress envisioned as an ecommerce platform (that is, using the WooCommerce plugin, since that is overwhelmingly far and away the only ecommerce platform for WordPress worth considering; heck, it is made by WordPress itself!) to Salesforce Commerce Cloud is a bit like asking a man, or a woman, to do a musical analysis of your favorite singers since childhood.
+I’ve created and hosted hundreds — no exaggeration — of sites.
+My decision (self-imposed!) to compare WordPress envisioned as an ecommerce platform (that is, using the WooCommerce plugin, since that is overwhelmingly far and away the only ecommerce platform for WordPress worth considering; heck, it is made by WordPress itself!) to Salesforce Commerce Cloud is a bit like someone asking me to do a musical analysis of your favorite singers since childhood.
 How could I even analyze Pink Floyd with an open mind?
 That’s just not possible.
-There is and never will be a group better than Pink Floyd.
-Objectively!
+There is and never will be a group better than Pink Floyd… objectively!

 But I gave myself that task anyway, promising myself to be as objective as possible, no matter how many “gulps” I would have to do.
 Here is my conclusion.